 The directors are responsible for the other information.
-The other information comprises the information included in the 85-page document titled "2022 ANNUAL FINANCIAL STATEMENTS", which includes the Directors' Report, and the Company Secretary's Certificate as required by the Companies Act of South Africa.
+The other information comprises the information included in the 83 - page document titled "2023 AGRIBEL ANNUAL FINANCIAL STATEMENTS", which includes the Directors' Report, the Audit Committee's Report and the Company Secretary's Certificate as required by the Companies Act of South Africa.
+The other information also includes the 107 - page document titled "2023 INTEGRATED REPORT".
 The other information does not include the consolidated or the separate financial statements and our auditor's report thereon.